Are you interested in selling Medicare Advantage plans successfully?

 It’s just out there.
 This is a fantastic strategy because not only are you already selling the final expense opportunities, but you’re by default, 90% of the time if not greater, already in front of Medicare holders and if you can’t help now you can help later.

-Then what do you do with the referral?
-That’s a Medicare final expense thing.
-You can do your whole presentation for those guys.
+What do you do with the referral?
+You can do your whole presentation.
 It’s another way to get your name out there without having to buy or invest more in leads.

 Sell Medicare Advantage Or Medicare Supplements

-Some agents have the mentality that selling only Medicare Supplements is the superior way to do business as opposed to only selling Medicare Advantage.
+Some agents believe selling Medicare Supplements is the superior way to sell Medicare products.
 What’s your take on that?
 Is there one that’s better to sell than the other?
 Should you sell both?

-DD: Hey, if you’re reading this and you’d like to learn more about how to sell Medicare Advantage to either your book of business or if you’re just interested in selling Medicare Advantage as a stand-alone product, here’s what I’d like you to do next.
+DD: If you’re reading this and you’d like to learn more about how to sell Medicare Advantage to either your book of business or if you’re just interested in selling Medicare Advantage plans as a stand-alone product, here’s what I’d like you to do next.

-There’s a link below.
-Click on it to navigate to another page where you can learn more about how our new Medicare Advantage Agent Program works.
+Click this link here to learn more about how our new Medicare Advantage Agent Program works.

 I am partnering with Mr. Luis Moreno to teach agents like you to become effective and successful Medicare Advantage agents, whether you’re trying to cross sell your book of final expense business or if you’re just looking for an avenue to get into the insurance business.

 Mr. Moreno has over 900 Medicare Advantage cases written.
-He has lots of experience training agents new to the business just like you and we have a predefined, well established program to teach a neophyte agent, whether they’re selling something or not in the insurance business, how to be successful at selling Medicare Advantage.
+He has lots of experience training agents new to the business just like you and we have a predefined, well established program to teach a neophyte agent.